BOARD OF DIRECTORS

 Liz Acosta McCune

-Originally from Watsonville, California, Liz Acosta McCune is salesperson for Silverstar Communications who first got involved with TAS as the mother of an adorable adaptive athlete named Malia.
-As a volunteer, she envisioned the TAS Sled Hockey program and worked to get it started at the Snow King Center!
-She brings business savvy, a journalism background, and fundraising skills to TAS.
+Originally from Watsonville, California, Liz Acosta McCune moved to the valley more than ten years ago and has been a longtime advocate for the disabled community.
+Liz, along with a group of women pioneered the first non-profit in Teton Valley, Idaho for disabled individuals and their families.
+She is a Business Consultant for Silver Star Communications, a wife and a mother of three children.
+Her family is incredibly active in the community and the great outdoors.
+She has been involved with TAS community as the mother of an adorable adaptive athlete named Maleah.
+As a volunteer, she envisioned the TAS Sled Hockey program and worked to get it started at the Snow King Events Center!
+She brings business savvy, a journalism background and fundraising skills to TAS.

 Emeritus Board Member